Science Exchange, Inc., Purchase Order Terms and Conditions

 33. No Conflict.

-Service Provider represents and warrants to Science Exchange that Service Provider is not, and covenants that it will not, and is responsible for ensuring its employees and Representatives do not become, a party to any agreement or arrangement which would constitute a conflict of interest or that would conflict with the terms of this Agreement, including, but not limited to with respect to ownership of Work Product, or would prevent such Party from carrying out its obligations under this Agreement.
+Service Provider represents and warrants to Science Exchange that Service Provider is not, and covenants that it will not, and is responsible for ensuring its employees and Representatives do not become, a party to any agreement or arrangement which would constitute a conflict of interest or that would conflict with the terms of this Agreement.
+Such a conflict includes but is not limited to a conflict with respect to ownership of Work Product, or a conflict that would prevent such Party from carrying out its obligations under this Agreement.

 A Party's failure or neglect to enforce any of its rights under this Agreement or applicable Order will not be deemed to be a waiver of that Party's rights to enforce its rights under such Agreement or applicable Order.